RWE: Developments since World War II

 On 1 April 2016, RWE transferred its renewable, network and retail businesses into a separate company named Innogy, which is listed at the Frankfurt Stock Exchange.
 The new entity combined RWE subsidiaries RWE Innogy, RWE Deutschland, RWE Effizienz, RWE Vertrieb and RWE Energiedienstleistungen.

 In March 2018, it was announced that E.ON will acquire Innogy in a complex €43 billion deal of assets swap with RWE.
 As a result, RWE will take a 16.7% stake in E.ON.
 Following the purchase of E.ON's renewables business and nuclear electricity generation assets, RWE is expected to become Europe's third-largest renewable energy provider behind Spain's Iberdrola and Italy's Enel, and the second-largest in the market for offshore wind power.

+On 1 December 2023, it was agreed that RWE would be part of an £11 billion investment in the UK's Dogger Bank wind farm project.

+The German government received EU approval in late 2023 for a €2.6 billion compensation payment to RWE to phase out lignite in the Rhine region.
+No details of the deal, or its timing, have been released.

 Financial data

 Operations

 RWE operates in Asia-Pacific, Europe and the United States.
 The group is organized around four core areas: